-Build a mobile gaming analytics platform
+How to build a mobile gaming analytics platform on Google Cloud

 Popular mobile games can attract millions of players and generate terabytes of game-related data in a short burst of time.
 This places extraordinary pressure on the infrastructure powering these games and requires scalable data analytics services to provide timely, actionable insights in a cost-effective way.

 To address these needs, a growing number of successful gaming companies use Google’s web-scale analytics services to create personalized experiences for their players.
 They use telemetry and smart instrumentation to gain insight into how players engage with the game and to answer questions like: At what game level are players stuck?
 What virtual goods did they buy?
 And what's the best way to tailor the game to appeal to both casual and hardcore players?

 A new reference architecture describes how you can collect, archive and analyze vast amounts of gaming telemetry data using Google Cloud's data analytics products.
 The architecture demonstrates two patterns for analyzing mobile game events:

 - Batch processing: This pattern helps you process game logs and other large files in a fast, parallelized manner.
 For example, leading mobile gaming company DeNA moved to BigQuery from Hadoop to get faster query responses for their log file analytics pipeline.
 In this GDC Lightning Talk video they explain the speed benefits of Google’s analytics tools and how the team was able to process large gaming datasets without the need to manage any infrastructure.